Skip to main content

 Alert types

-Hero Marketer monitors 13 things on each connected Google Ads account.
-They split into three groups by what they catch.
+Hero Marketer monitors 17 things on each connected Google Ads account.
+They split into four groups by what they catch.
 Every one of them is something Google does not proactively email about.

 You can turn any of these on or off, change which channel they use, or override their thresholds at Configure alert preferences.